 Loop Overlap – Used in Loop mode, specifies the number of the overlapped frames that ensure a smooth transition.
 It is recommended that Loop Overlap be longer than the average "lifetime" of the simulation elements.
 For example, if you simulate a waterfall, the "lifetime" is the time over which the water falls freely.

-Cache Start – An offset that specifies which cache file from the sequence will be placed on the timeline at the frame specified by the Play Start parameter.
+Cache Start – An offset that specifies which cache file from the sequence is placed on the timeline at the frame specified by the Play Start parameter.

-Play Start – A frame offset that specifies the timeline frame that the starting cache will be placed on.
+Play Start – A frame offset that specifies the timeline frame that the starting cache is placed on.

 Play Length – In Manual mode when this parameter is larger than 0, the sequence length is limited to its value.
 In Loop mode this parameter specifies the loop length.

 Play Speed – A multiplier for playback speed.
 A value of 1.0 means that the cache files correspond exactly to the frames on the timeline.